 The network

-The trap network for the first phase of the eradication involves nearly 7,000 trap boxes across Mainland Orkney, South Ronaldsay and the linked isles.
+The trap network for the first phase of the eradication involves around 8,000 trap boxes deployed across the Orkney Mainland, South Ronaldsay and the linked isles.
 Roughly 80% of these trap boxes contain two DOC200 traps and the rest a single trap.
-There are also just over 250 GoodNature traps being trialled in Birsay and Orphir in areas that are protected due to their importance for rare and sensitive bird species.

 Trap deployment